Rokory/xRemoteDesktopSessionHost/README.md

 * **LicenseServers**: An array of servers to use for RD licensing
 * **LicenseMode**: The RD licensing mode to use.
 PerUser, PerDevice, or NotConfigured.

+### xRDConnectionBrokerHighAvailability

+* **ClientAccessname**: Specifies a Domain Name System (DNS) name for clients to use to connect to a Remote Desktop deployment.
+This is the DNS round robin name that contains fully qualified domain names (FQDNs) of the RD Connection Broker servers.
+* **ConnectionBroker**: Specifies the Remote Desktop Connection Broker (RD Connection Broker) server for a Remote Desktop deployment.
+* **DatabaseConnectionString**: Specifies a connection string for the database that stores the high availability settings.

 ## Versions

 ### Unreleased